defenseunicorns/uds-core/README.md

 ### UDS Core Package

-UDS core publishes one packages:
+UDS core publishes one package:

 - [core](./packages/standard/README.md): The standard UDS Core package that is a collection of individual packages that are deployed as a single unit.